 Wyoming is a first person consent state, meaning that when you register to be an organ and tissue donor, you are making an advanced directive that will be honored at the time of your death if you are eligible to be a donor.

 Your decision to donate takes priority over your family’s preferences.
 Please tell your family today about your decision to save lives.

 - Being on the Donate Life Wyoming Organ and Tissue Donor Registry means that you have elected to have all of your organs and tissues made available for transplant and/or research at the time of your death.
 It is good to communicate your decision to be a donor with your family.

-- If you wish to only donate certain organs and/or tissue, you may list restrictions when filling out the online registry form on this site [in the ‘any additional comments’ section; please no commentary].
+- If you wish to opt out of donating specific organs and/or tissue or donating for medical research you may list restrictions when filling out the online registry form on this site [in the ‘additional information section; please no commentary].
 Single restrictions are recorded in the donor registry.

 - The registry will only accommodate restrictions or exclusions related to individual organs or tissues that can be removed for purposes of transplantation, medical education or research.
 Organs are distributed according to national guidelines and regulations set up by the United Network for Organ Sharing (UNOS).
 Tissue donation and transplantation is overseen by the Food and Drug Administration (FDA).

 - The Donate Life Wyoming Organ and Tissue Donor Registry ensures that your decision about donation will be known and acted upon.

 - Personal information in the registry is only accessible to designated medical professionals.